DynoW/pclp-vscode/README.md

 ## How to use these files:

-**Move them to your pclp directory where you have preferrably a labs and a homework direcory**
+**Move them to your pclp directory where you have preferably a labs and a homework directory**

 (you can skip the README.md)